izaxs/wireguard-note/HOWTOSSH.md

 # Setup SSH for VM Admin
 Your will need to have a VM with private SSH key under your control

+Use your desired cloud provider to create a VM, usually the cheapest/smallest VM will be good enough to setup a VPN server

 Creating a client side SSH config file makes your life easier